moseshhh/tempat_test/readme.md

 ## Run Django
 >python manage.py runserver 0:8000

+## Make Migrations and Migrate
+To create DB and migrate the to DB :

+>python manage.py makemigrations
+>python manage.py migrate

 ## Generate Client_ID and client_secret
 before you register app to get client_id and client_secret, you have to log in as user, you can create user by following command
 >python manage.py createsuperuser